HERB GROWING GUIDE AND TOP TIPS

 And looking after your herbs

-The most common reasons for trouble with growing herbs are: insufficient light, over-watering or an environment that is too cold.
-Remember, most herbs like it sunny and relatively dry.
+The most common reasons for trouble with growing herbs are: insufficient light, under/over-watering or an environment that is too cold.
+Remember, most herbs like it sunny and with the soil kept moist.

 If using natural light only, rotate the pots regularly to keep plants from leaning into the light and to prevent some seeds or seedlings from always being in the shade.

-Water your herbs sparingly with a mister or water spray every 2-3 days, just enough to moisten the compost but not so much it gets wet.
+Water your herbs with a small watering can or water spray every 2-3 days, enough to moisten the compost without water pouring over the top of the pots.
 The best time of day to water the herbs is either early morning or evening.
-And remember: soggy soil, especially in cooler winter temperatures, can be fatal to your herbs.
-So water your herbs only when the soil is dry.
+And remember: bone dry soil or waterlogged soil can both be fatal to your herbs.
+So pay attention to the pots and be reasonable in your watering!

 If flowers develop, remove them immediately – this will stop the plant from seeding and will ensure your herbs focus their energy on growing tasty new leaves.